erik-404err/snapdrop-tray/README.md

 ## Add in the Future
 - dynamic resizing of the textarea in TextInput.html
+- automaticly download recived files into a selectable path
 - feel free to suggest something ...